bitrix24/b24ui/docs/components/range.md

 ### Step

-Use the `step` prop to set the increment value of the Slider.
+Use the `step` prop to set the increment value of the Range.
 Defaults to `1`.

 ::component-code
 ---